Intensive Care Nurse Resume Guide + Tips + Example

 1. Contact details

 Add your contact information to the top of your resume; otherwise, hiring managers won’t know how to contact you for an interview.
-Display your contact information like so: Your full name, then your city, state and ZIP code, followed by your phone number and professional email address.
+Display your contact information as follows: Your full name, followed by your city, state and ZIP code, followed by your phone number and professional email address.
 Add your LinkedIn profile and professional website (if you have them) last.

 3. Skills